JehrosArina/My-Refocus-Assignments/README.md

 //TELL ME ABOUT YOURSELF//

 My name is Jehros A Rina, 38 years old, from Cebu city.
 I took up Bachelors of Science in Infonrmation Technology and I graduated in 2010 from the University of Cebu.
 I was a formner Customer service representative from a Telecommunition account at Qualfon and Sykes.
 I'd been in the BPO industry for 6 years.
-My jobs are handling business related conserns.
+My jobs are handling business related concerns.
 I handled Billing concerns and Service issues.
 I was able to enhance my cretical thingking beccause most of the time, I was often on a complex situations that I need to make a quick decision making to provide solutions and options to our customers in regards with their problems.

 //MY HOBBIES//